igraph/python-igraph/doc/source/tutorials/betweenness/betweenness.rst

    :alt: A graph visualizing the betweenness of each vertex and edge.
    :align: center

-   A graph visualizing edge betweenness in a Krackhardt Kite graph (left) and a 200 node Barabási-Albert graph (right).
-White indicates a low betweenness centrality, whereas dark blue indicates a high betweenness centrality.
+   Graph visualizing edge betweenness (a) in a Krackhardt Kite graph and (b) in a 200 node Barabási-Albert graph.
+Color legend: white to dark blue means low to high betweenness centrality.